vroslmend/check-the-card-game-v2/README.md

 ## 🃏 Overview

 "Check!" is a web-based, free-to-play online multiplayer card game.
 The primary goal is to have the lowest total card value in your hand at the end of a round.
-This project is an implementation of the card game featuring real-time multiplayer gameplay using a Node.js/Socket.IO backend and a Next.js/React frontend.
+This project implements the card game with a Node.js/Socket.IO backend and a new, modern Next.js/React frontend.

 This README provides a comprehensive guide to understanding, setting up, and running the project.
 For detailed game rules, refer to `GAME_OVERVIEW.md`.
 For a chronological log of development changes and specific bug fixes, see `PROJECT_NOTES.md`.